Photography and the Archive Research Centre (PARC)

-Under the new leadership the Centre moved its physical archives to the UAL Archive and Special Collections Centre and they work closely together.
-PARC has also set up a partnership with the Audio Visual team and the College Communications Team at LCC.
+Under new leadership we moved our physical archives to the UAL Archive and Special Collections Centre, with whom we work closely.
+We also partner with London College of Communication's Audio Visual team and College Communications Team.

 PARC is currently led by Brigitte Lardinois (Acting Director) Corinne Silva (Research Fellow) and Robin Christian (Administrator).